 - Hotels and other accommodations accept private/leisure reservations.
 Spa areas, swimming pools or night clubs are closed.
 Many hotels are fully booked for the summer.

 - Restaurants, cafés, and beer-gardens have re-opened with reduced seating capacity and strict hygiene protocols.

 - The operation of bars and clubs remains restricted.

 - Large events calles off until December including the Munich Oktoberfest and the popular alpine cattle drives.

 - Recreational facilities such as golf or tennis courses, bike and boat hire, hiking trails, and beaches are open.

-- Mountain huts have opened for the summer season, but most can only take few overnight guests due to space restrictions.
+- Mountain huts open for the fall hiking season, but most can only take few overnight guests due to space restrictions.